ggoodkey/ggoodkey.github.io/README.md

 If you want the most flexibility you can specify *any*, which will allow any type of data to be saved to that column in the table, as long as it is a String, Number or Boolean value.

-The data type for each column in the table is best specified on creation of the table, but can be changed afterwards.
+The data type for each column in the table is best specified on creation of the table, but in some cases can be changed afterwards.

 ### Formulas
 Coming soon